Grimnak/LoZGame/README.md

     Bug:  Bats can drop items in the basement walls that are unobtainable.

     Plan(s) to fix:  Add boomerang capabilities to grab items and potentially make items spawn in-bounds.

+### Slingshotting Wall Masters:
+    Bug:  If player is currently getting knocked back and collides with a Wall Master, the player will fly off the screen in the direction of the knockback.

+    Plan(s) to fix:  Disable ability for Wall Masters to pick the player up while the player is damaged.

 ## Suppressed Warnings: